The 12 Dirtiest Spots in Every Hotel Room

 Bathroom counter and faucet

 Here’s one that will surprise absolutely no one!
-Hotel room phones are a magnet for germs—but you might be surprised at how bad it is.
-“MRSA has been found on phones and remotes which can cause dangerous skin infections,” says Dr. Stagg.
+Hotel room phones are a magnet for germs, as you put it up to your face and extremely close to your mouth.
+With the risk of COVID-19 (not to mention other germs), it’s best to skip using the room phone completely—or if you have to use it, put it on speaker.
+In addition to COVID, “MRSA has been found on phones and remotes, which can cause dangerous skin infections,” says Dr. Stagg.
 “Phones can also have E. coli and respiratory viruses from people holding the phone near their mouth and face.”
 Don’t miss these warning signs you’re about to stay in a bad hotel.

 Nope, not even your ice is safe!
-In fact, Dr. Stagg notes that hotel ice buckets can contain a host of germs, even as bad as norovirus from guests who may use it as a vomit basin.
-(This happens more than you’d care to imagine.)
-See which amenities have been slowly disappearing from hotel rooms.
+In fact, Dr. Stagg notes that hotel ice buckets can contain a host of germs, including norovirus from guests who may use it as a vomit basin (which happens more than you’d care to imagine).
+Even today, they may not be cleaned as often, or as well, as you’d expect.
+Again, though, ice buckets are another item that is making its exit from hotel rooms in light of COVID-19.
+But if you happen to find one in your room, it’s best not to use it—or at least line it with your own bag first.
+See which other amenities have been slowly disappearing from hotel rooms.

 Comforter and pillows